Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/README.md

 ### Database model features

-- The website is a data-centric one with html, javascript, css used with the bootstrap (version 5) framework as a frontend
+- The website is a data-centric one with html, javascript, css used with the bootstrap (version 5) framework as a frontend.
 - The backend consists of Python built with the Django framework with a database of a Postgres for the deployed Heroku version (production).
 - [Postgres](https://www.postgresql.org/) is a powerful, open source object-relational database system.
 - [SQLLite](https://www.sqlite.org/index.html) database was used for local development.